Cyclooctadecanonaene: Aromaticity

 Despite the usual interpretation of [18]annulene as an 18-electron aromatic system, a 2014 theoretical study suggested that [18]annulene may be thought of as having only three completely delocalized π bonds associated with its aromaticity, while the other six π bonds represent conjugated three-center-two-electron (3c–2e) π bonds on the periphery of the molecule.

 Synthesis

 The compound was first synthesised by Franz Sondheimer.
-The original synthesis started by Eglinton reaction of the di-alkyne 1,5-hexadiyne with copper(II) acetate in pyridine to give the trimer, followed by deprotonation and isomerization with potassium tert-butoxide in tert-butanol and was concluded with hydrogen organic reduction with Lindlar catalyst.
+The original synthesis (3 steps, 0.5–0.6% yield) is via the Eglinton reaction (oxidative coupling) of 1,5-hexadiyne with copper(II) acetate in pyridine to its cyclic trimer, followed by deprotonation and isomerization to conjugated cyclopolyenynes using potassium tert-butoxide in tert-butanol, concluding with the hydrogenation of remaining alkyne linkages using Lindlar catalyst.
+Similar synthetic approaches can be used to obtain other large-ring annulenes.
+In particular, tetramerization of 1,5-hexadiyne, a side-reaction, yields precursors to [24]annulene.